Lesson video

 So you could describe that basketball in the picture as deflated.

-So the word deflated can describe Grit in this picture, 'cause he looks really sad and hopeless, but also you can use the word deflated to describe the ball, the basketball, because it has no air in it, it's been deflated.
+But also you can use the word deflated to describe the ball, the basketball, because it has no air in it, it's been deflated.

-So we're going to be focusing on the synonyms of deflated as an emotion.
+So, we're going to be focusing on the synonyms of deflated as an emotion.

 So these words are synonyms of deflated.